 - It is the intent of the Nursing Department to provide quality education to any qualified student.
 However, we are limited in the number of spaces allowed for students in the nursing program.
 The nursing department as well as Fort Scott Community College will remain student centric as we stay in compliance with our approval agency, Kansas State Board of Nursing, (see Kansas Nurse Practice Act 60-2-107) and our accrediting agency, Accreditation Commission for Education in Nursing (See Standard 6.3).
 150% of program completion for generic students is six (6) semesters and for LPN students it is four (4) semesters.
-The policy is as follows: - o Students must complete the nursing program within 150% of the program length in which they were originally accepted and started the program. - o Students may be re-admitted if they have not failed more than one semester and can complete the program within 150% of the program length from the time of original admission.
-Amended January 2024 per KSBN - o Any withdrawal from a nursing or co-requisite course with a failing grade at the time of withdrawal will be considered a course failure. - o A withdrawal from a nursing or co-requisite course with a passing grade at the time of withdrawal will not be considered a course failure, but the student is still required to complete the program within 150% - o If a student fails two semesters or cannot complete within 150% of the program length from the time of admission, they will not be eligible for readmission.
-Amended January 2024 per KSBN - o To be considered for readmission students must submit a letter requesting re-admission to the Director. - The letter must include the student's perception of why he/she was not successful and plans to succeed in the future. - The letter must be returned within 10 business days from the last day of finals week. - o Any student seeking readmission to the program may be subject to specific guidelines and conditions set forth by the nursing faculty/admissions committee.
+The policy is as follows: - o Students must complete the nursing program within 150% of the program length in which they were originally accepted and started the program. - o Students may be re-admitted if they have not failed more than one semester and can complete the program within 150% of the program length from the time of original admission. - o Any withdrawal from a nursing or co-requisite course with a failing grade at the time of withdrawal will be considered a course failure. - O A withdrawal from a nursing or co-requisite course with a passing grade at the time of withdrawal will not be considered a course failure, but the student is still required to complete the program within 150% - o If a student fails two semesters or cannot complete within 150% of the program length from the time of admission, they will not be eligible for readmission. - o To be considered for readmission students must submit a letter requesting re-admission to the Director. - The letter must include the student's perception of why he/she was not successful and plans to succeed in the future. - The letter must be returned within 10 business days from the last day of finals week. - o Any student seeking readmission to the program may be subject to specific guidelines and conditions set forth by the nursing faculty/admissions committee.
 These include but are not limited to: - Student will be placed on probation.
-The student and lead instructor, with approval from the program director, will develop a plan to achieve success upon returning to the program.
-Amended January 2024 per KSBN
+The student and lead instructor, with approval from the program director, will develop a plan to achieve success upon returning to the program. - Mandatory studying/tutoring on a Fort Scott Community College campus. - This will need to be done during business hours. - The mandatory study verification form will need to be filled out, it can be scanned and emailed or faxed to the lead instructor from an employee from the Fort Scott Community College campus location. - o Failure to comply with this could result in not being eligible for readmission.